eliehayek/MySQL-From-Beginner-to-Advanced/Advanced Database Queries/Lab 1.md

+# Summery Queries Lab

-Write a SELECT statement that returns these columns:
+1. Write a SELECT statement that returns these columns:

 The count of the number of orders in the Orders table named order_count The sum of the tax_amount columns in the Orders table named tax_total